instructor-ai/instructor/docs/blog/posts/chat-with-your-pdf-with-gemini.md

   - Python
 ---

-# Quick PDF Processing with Gemini and Instructor
+# PDF Processing with Structured Outputs with Gemini

 In this post, we'll explore how to use Google's Gemini model with Instructor to analyse the [Gemini 1.5 Pro Paper](https://github.com/google-gemini/generative-ai-python/blob/0e5c5f25fe4ce266791fa2afb20d17dee780ca9e/third_party/test.pdf) and extract a structured summary.